 - Restabilisation – degenerative changes lead to osteophyte formation and canal stenosis

-Early stage disease symptoms are often localised and the clinical examination may be unremarkable.
+On examination, in early stage disease, the clinical examination may be unremarkable.
 Potential signs include local spinal tenderness or contracted paraspinal muscles, hypomobility, or painful extension of the back or neck.
 Pain may be reproduced by passively raising the extended leg (positive Lasegue sign), in lumbar disease.

 All cases require a complete neurological examination, importantly to assess for evidence of spinal cord compression or cauda equina syndrome.